-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined the matters described below to be the key matters to be communicated in our report.

-1. Revenue recognition
+1. Revenue Recognition

-Refer to note 4 (m) for the relevant accounting policy regarding recognition of revenue, and refer to note 6 (p) for relevant disclosures.
+Please refer to note 4 (m) for the relevant accounting policy regarding recognition of revenue, and refer to note 6 (o) for relevant disclosures.